-How to handle this situation largely depends on why it’s happening.
-That’s why it’s impossible to give one-size-fits-all advice in terms of managing it.
-Yet some counselors and coaches will recommend that a betrayed spouse delay taking action and instead let the affair run its course.
-They will suggest that the betrayed spouse continue to tell the unfaithful partner how hurtful the behavior is, hoping that at some point their partner will “get it” and end the affair.
+How to handle an ongoing affair may depend on why it’s happening.
+It’s impossible to give one-size-fits-all advice.
+Yet some counselors and coaches will automatically recommend that a betrayed spouse “give it time.”
+They will suggest that the betrayed spouse continue to tell the unfaithful partner how hurtful the behavior is, hoping that at some point their partner will “get it” and end the extramarital relationship.

 Why do they recommend this?
-Again, there may be multiple reasons; however, one reason may be because they simply don’t know how to manage such an intractable situation or what else to tell a distraught client.
-As a result, they just buy time.
+Again, there may be multiple reasons; however, a common reason is because they simply don’t know what else to tell their distraught client.
 Not all counselors or coaches are trained or experienced in this area.
 They may not know how to handle a resistant or belligerent spouse who defiantly refuses to end an affair.
-These kinds of clients can be very intimidating and this can be an incredibly difficult problem to manage.
+These kinds of clients can be very intimidating and manipulative, and not all practitioners can manage them.

-Yet as a practitioner with extensive experience handling this kind of high-conflict marital issue, I strongly suggest that spouses in this situation think twice about “waiting it out” or, worse, begging their spouse to leave the affair partner or competing with the affair partner to win back their spouse.
-Not only can this strip you of dignity, it can backfire and can damage both your marriage and your own emotional and physical well-being.
+Yet as a practitioner with extensive experience handling this kind of higher-conflict marital issue, I strongly suggest that betrayed spouses in this situation think twice about “giving it time” or, worse, begging their spouse to end the affair.
+Not only can this backfire in terms of saving the marriage, it can strip you of your dignity and take a toll on your well-being.

-Plus, allowing an unfaithful spouse to continue in an affair – an allowance almost always made from a position of powerlessness and desperation – sets a dangerous precedent in the marriage, one that can lead to all kinds of unforeseen consequences down the road.
-That’s why I offer betrayed spouses strategies to take back their power while at the same time saving their marriage (in fact, this is what my Overcoming Infidelity: For Betrayed Spouses crash course does best).
+Moreover, allowing an unfaithful spouse to continue in an affair – an allowance almost always made from a position of powerlessness and desperation – sets a dangerous precedent in the marriage, one that can lead to all kinds of unforeseen consequences down the road.